ssmerche/tic-tac-doom-irc-bot/README.md

         :hooks [environ.leiningen.hooks]
         :env {:bot-room "#some-test-room" :bot-name "test-bot"}

-To start a jetty server:
+To start a jetty server (default port is 8081):

-    lein run $PORT
+    lein run # add a port number if you want a different port

 To start an immutant server (add ```-Djboss.socket.binding.port-offset=1``` if you already have a immutant or torquebox app running):